TreyMichaels7/DOTA/README.md

 -   Audience

     -   UW students seeking love

 -   Problem

     -   Finding love is hard, especially when you love staying in or are forced to stay in.
 Online dating apps are full of catfishes, stalkers, and people with bad intentions.
 Many times what we see online isn't reflective of what the other person is truly like.

 -   Solution

     -   Our platform will ensure that people are who they say they are by validating their accounts with an UW email, and also connect people with others via video chatting who would likely be relatively nearby because they would all attend the same school.

 -   THE PROFILE

     -   Name, Age, Year, Major (or intended), Pronouns, Short bio (100 characters max), Picture (1 or 2), Favorite Restaurant on the Ave*, Available times

 -   THE CALLS

     -   7 minutes video chat (can be ended at any point)

--   Chat opens at the 5 minute mark

--   At the end of the 7 minutes, they get to pick yes or no, if both pick yes then they can continue the video chat (until they hang up? lol)
+    -   At the end of the 7 minutes, they get to pick yes or no, if both pick yes then they get each other's contact information

     -   If no, then unmatched

     -   The end

--   If yes, the chat window remains open for another 5 minutes if they want to continue chatting

 Technical Description
 ---------------------

--   RestAPI

 -   Logged out - Sign Up (Only one that doesn't require authentication.
 Every other endpoint throws 401 Unauthorized if not authenticated)

       -   /v1/users